• Skip to content

 As a rule, I ALWAYS like to add 1/2 a teaspoon of dried ginger to my kiddos’ smoothie.

 Probiotics.
-A smoothie is wonderful place to put probiotics.
+A smoothie is a wonderful place to put probiotics.
 If you’re sharing with your babe, double the dose.
 Click here for a couple of my favorites.

 Fish oil.
 Whether you want to use salmon oil for all those good long-chain omega 3s or cod liver oil for some extra vitamin A and D, fish oil tends to blend up nicely without a hint of fishiness.